goToMain/libosdp/README.md

 Refer to [this document][23] for more information on build and cross compilation.

-## Contributions and bugs
+## Contributions, Issues and Bugs

-The CP mode has achieved some level of maturity.
-OOH, the PD mode is still a work in progress.
-Have a look at `TODO` file for list of pending tasks.
-Patches in those directions are welcome.
+The Github issue tracker doubles up as TODO list for this project.
+Have a look at the [open items][31], PRs in those directions are welcome.

-If you find bugs or other issues, please [open an issue][28] in the github page of this project here: [https://github.com/goTomain/libosdp][24].
+If you have a idea, find bugs, or other issues, please [open a new issue][28] in the github page of this project [https://github.com/goTomain/libosdp][24].

+For other private discussions, you can send an email to siddharth [at] embedjournal [dot] com.

 ## License